wtchg-kwiatkowski/observatory-web/QAFs-milestone1.md

     - [x] Click on the `hamburger-menu articles button` to see the `articles page`
     - [x] Click on the `hamburger-menu analyses button` to see the `analyses page`
     - [x] Click on the `hamburger-menu data button` to see the `data page`
-    - [ ] If you are not logged in, click on the `hamburger-menu log in button` to see the `log in page`.
-    - [ ] If you are logged in, click on the `hamburger-menu log out button` to see the `log out page`.
 - For viewports >= _horizontal-menu break-point pixel-width_:
   - [x] Click on the `horizontal-menu home button` to see the `home page`
   - [x] Click on the `horizontal-menu articles button` to see the `articles page`
   - [x] Click on the `horizontal-menu home button` to see the `analyses page`
   - [x] Click on the `horizontal-menu home button` to see the `data page`
-  - [ ] If you are not logged in, click on the `horizontal-menu log in button` to see the `log in page`.
-  - [ ] If you are logged in, click on the `horizontal-menu log out button` to see the `log out page`.
 - [x] Except from the `home page`, see the `navigational breadcrumb`
   - [ ] Use the `navigational breadcrumb` to see your current position in the page hierarchy [Issue #296](https://github.com/wtchg-kwiatkowski/observatory-web/issues/296)
   - [x] Use the `navigational breadcrumb` to navigate to parent pages